5/7/2025

 Analyst, Morgan Stanley

-Beautiful, thanks, guys.
+Beautiful.
+Thanks, guys.
 Two quick ones.
 First, I'd love to dig in a little bit more on the workload challenges that you mentioned.
-You know, is, because I would have thought, like, the premium IOL side dropping a little bit, might have freed up a little bit of consultation time.
-So, like, what is it that's eating up the time for the customers so much that you're speaking to?
-What's kind of blowing out that time that's making things hard at the moment?
+Because I would have thought the premium IOL side dropping a little bit might have freed up a little bit of consultation time.
+So what is it that's eating up the time for the customers so much that you're speaking to?
+What's kind of blowing up that time that's making things hard at the moment?

 speaker